Imageomics/HDR-SMood-Challenge/pages/evaluation.md

 This competition allows you to submit your developed algorithm, which will be run on the development and the final test dataset through CodaBench.

-Your algorithm needs to generate an anomaly score for each input image: the higher the score is, the more likely the input image is an anomaly (i.e., hybrid).
+Your algorithm needs to generate three SPEI predictions for each `event_id`, where each `event_id` will have a collection of several images of carabid beetle specimens that were collected at that location on that date:

+Each prediction will be scored using the Continuous Rank Probability Score (CRPS)

 The submissions are evaluated based on two metrics:
 - The true positive rate (TPR) at the true negative rate (TNR) = 95%: the recall of hybrid cases, with a score threshold set to recognizing non-hybrid cases with 95% accuracy.